UPDATE: No new cases of COVID-19 in McLennan County, 81 total

 WACO, Texas – The Waco-McLennan County Public Health District has received no new cases of COVID-19.
 The total number of cases is 81.

 Two cases are hospitalized, but are not in critical condition.
-65 cases have recovered.
-There are 12 active cases.
+67 cases have recovered.
+There are ten active cases.

 There have been four deaths in McLennan County.

-For additional information – including age, race, ethnicity, gender, ICU bed availability and more – you can visit www.covidwaco.com or www.mclennancountycovid.com.
+For additional information – including age, race, ethnicity, gender, ICU bed availability and more – please visit www.covidwaco.com or www.mclennancountycovid.com.

 Source: City of Waco